projectatomic/commissaire/doc/endpoints.rst

+               "size": int,             // Total size of the investigator pool "in_use": int,           // Amount of the pool in use "errors": [string,...],  // Errors from the pool },
+       },
+       "clusterexecpool": {
+           "status": enum(string),      // Status of the clusterexec pool "info": {
-               "size": int,             // Total size of the investigator pool "in_use": int,           // Amount of the pool in use "errors": [string,...],  // Errors from the pool }
+               "size": int,             // Total size of the clusterexec pool "in_use": int,           // Amount of the pool in use "errors": [string,...],  // Errors from the pool }
        }
    }